-- a. the debtor's failure to complete such payments is due to circumstances for which the debtor should not justly be held accountable; - b. the value, as of the effective date of the plan, of property actually distributed under the plan on account of each allowed unsecured claim is not less than the amount that would have been paid on such claim if the estate of the debtor had been liquidated under chapter 7 of this title on such date; and c. modification of the plan under § 1329 is not practicable.
+- the debtor's failure to complete such payments is due to circumstances for which the debtor should not justly be held accountable; - b. the value, as of the effective date of the plan, of property actually distributed under the plan on account of each allowed unsecured claim is not less than the amount that would have been paid on such claim if the estate of the debtor had been liquidated under chapter 7 of this title on such date; and - c. modification of the plan under § 1229 is not practicable.

-A hardship discharge is not as broad as a standard chapter 13 discharge; it is equivalent to the discharge received by a chapter 7 debtor.
+A hardship discharge is not as broad as a standard chapter 12 discharge.
+It is equivalent to the discharge received by a chapter 7 debtor.

-The standing trustee must review applications for hardship discharges and must object to the debtor's hardship discharge if the debtor does not qualify under the above statutory standards.
-11 U.S.C. § 1328(b).
+The standing trustee must review applications for hardship discharges and must object if the debtor does not qualify under the statutory standards.
+11 U.S.C. § 1228(b).